MoreiraLAB/ICARO/README.md

 ![Graphical Abstract](Graphical_Abstract.png)⁩

+### Prerequisites:
+ICARO<sub>ERT</sub> was developed and tested as follows:
+> Python v3.9.13

+We recommend creating an isolated Conda environment to run our pipeline, which can be performed using the following code:
+> conda create --name icaro python=3.9
+> conda activate icaro

+Note: The environment name, defined after the "--name" argument in the first step, can be whatever the user desires.

 ### Requirements:
+These requirements can be installed using pip.
 * iFeature - GitHub available at https://github.com/Superzchen/iFeature.
 You should download the iFeature folder and paste it into this git home directory.
 * fp-admet - Github available at https://github.com/jcheminform/fpadmet.
 Folder is already included in this GitHub.
 * MORDRED - version 1.2.0 .